-Out of 10 posters you see every day, one poster design always stands out.
-Whether it makes you smile or provokes the heck out of you, the poster still captured your attention.
+Out of the 100s of posters you see every day, one poster design always stands out.
+Whether it makes you smile or provokes the heck out of you, an inspired poster captures your attention.
 Don’t know what we’re talking about?
-Here are some disturbing poster advertisements that depict some of society’s elephant in the room.
+Here are some disturbing poster advertisements that depict some of society’s elephants in the room.

 1. PETA’s Poaching Campaign

 When it comes to advocacies that center on animal protection, PETA instantly pops up.
 They’re an organization that speaks for the voiceless, and their ads also showcase how passionate they are of their cause.
 This particular PETA poster design is for a campaign against bear poaching in Singapore.

 The gruesome picture shows a bear with its skin and fur scraped off, showing some dead flesh.
 Then over him sits a woman wearing a classy fur coat, with eyes fixed on the bear’s fur.
 Two poachers are seemingly happy about their kill and the sale about to transpire.
 Finally, the point of the message is to remind consumers that buying fur coats makes them one of the culprits of animal poaching.